fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ### Fri 10/09
 - NO NEW READING OMG IT'S A MIRACLE
-- Originally we were going to read A. F. La Berge, “How the Ideology of Low Fat Conquered America,” Journal of the History of Medicine and Allied Sciences 63.2 (2007): 139–77.
+- Originally we were going to read A. F. La Berge, “How the Ideology of Low Fat Conquered America,” _Journal of the History of Medicine and Allied Sciences_ 63.2 (2007): 139–77.
 But this is VERY long and given how the course has unfolded, it no longer fits as well as I thought it would when I was pulling the readings together.
 So we'll skip it.
-But if you're interested in popular discourse about low-fat diets (mostly 1970+, but with some earlier history, too), it's got a lot of great information and shows how popular diet advice columns (like Jane Brody's in the _New York Times_) become sources in which outdated and cutting-edge nutritional research mingle together.
+But if you're interested in the popular discourse of low-fat diets (mostly 1970+, but with some earlier history, too), it's got a lot of great information and shows how popular diet advice columns (like Jane Brody's in the _New York Times_) become sources in which both outdated and cutting-edge nutritional research mingle together.

 {% include alert.html class='danger' title='No Weekly Reflection' text="
 We're taking a much-needed break from the weekly reflections (and next week, too, as planned).
 This week we're going to have a READING QUIZ as a way of summing up a few big-picture questions about the TWO readings for this week and the corresponding discussion posts.
-The quiz questions will be closely tied to the summary and connection responses I see on the discussion board as well as my comments on them.
-To prepare for the quiz, do the readings (obviously), and make sure to skim through the discussion board for those days as well--the quiz will seem much more familiar that way.
+The quiz questions will be closely tied to the summary and connection bullet points from the discussion board as well as my comments on them.
+To prepare for the quiz, do the readings (obviously), and skim through the discussion board posts for the week as well---the quiz will seem much more familiar (and easier) that way.
 "%}

 ## Week 9: BREAK!
-This week is flex week to get caught up.
-I always need a catch-up week when we have scheduled meetings and I don't quite get through everything I mean to.
+This week is a flex week to get caught up.
+I always need a catch-up week when we have scheduled classroom meetings and I don't quite get through everything I mean to.
 Obviously timing is a bit different when everything is asynchronously online.
 So, NOTHING TO DO THIS WEEK!
 Enjoy the time away from the history of dietary advice and I hope you'll be recharged for the last section of class.
 Our readings shift from primarily historical studies to analyses of contemporary issues---and we'll see what the long history of diet and health can add to the conversation.

 ### Mon 10/12